k8s-sec/cloud-native-security-tutorial/docs/settings.md

 This time you should see that test 4.2.6 passes.
 Congratulations, you have remediated a security setting on a Kubernetes node!

 !!!
 This only remediates the running node, of course!
-If you are managing your own Kubernetes nodes, it would be better to make sure they are configured with the settings you want as they are deployed.
+If you are managing your own Kubernetes nodes, it would be better to update the configuration settings you use in deployment scripts, so that the nodes are configured to run from the outset with the settings you want.

 ## Optional exercises

-If you download the job.yaml file you can modify it to try some optional exercises.
+If you download the [`job.yaml`](https://raw.githubusercontent.com/aquasecurity/kube-bench/master/job.yaml) file used above, you can modify it to try some optional exercises.

 ### Run a specific test